 php artisan make:model Payment

-will have the following code which charges the transaction and insert the transaction details in your database.
+will have the following code which follows the Payment Intents API to charge the transaction and insert the transaction details into the database.

 PaymentController.php